prernaadvani/whatsprernacooking/_posts/2021-03-14-pasta-salad.md

   thumbnail: /images/pasta salad/pasta salad 4.png
 ---

-The closest resemblance to my favorite pasta salad that I used to get back in India.
+The closest resemblance to my favorite pasta salad from back in India.

 ### Ingredients: